infoPanelImage?.alt

 I Have A Dream – Auf der Suche nach verlorenen Visionen

-I Have A Dream—In Search Of Lost Visions
+I Have A Dream — In Search Of Lost Visions

 Als Antwort auf die Zunahme populistischer und rechter Ideologien und Parteien richtet die Filmreihe den Fokus auf Ideale demokratischer und diverser Kulturen.
 Sie präsentiert monatlich einen Film, der Kämpfe von Emanzipationsbewegungen thematisiert und sich gegen Unterdrückung und Kolonialismus richtet: Die Befreiungskämpfe afrikanischer Länder, die Act Up-Bewegung oder Kampf für Menschenrechte sind zum Beispiel Themen, denen sich Filme der Reihe widmen.
+Dabei sind auch die Widersprüche, Ängste, Verluste oder das Scheitern Gegenstand der Betrachtung.
+Die Filmreihe soll ermutigen und zum gemeinsamen Austausch einladen.

 In response to the rise of populist and right-wing ideologies and parties, this film series focuses on the ideals of democratic and diverse cultures.
 Each month, it presents a film that highlights the struggles of emancipation movements and is directed against oppression and colonialism.
 The struggles for liberation of African countries, the Act Up movement or the fight for human rights are some of the topics addressed by the films in the series.
+Contradictions, fears, losses or failure are also part of the reflection.
+The film series is intended to offer encouragement and invite a collective exchange.

 Image placeholder